Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Georgia Institute of Technology

-Georgia Tech requires all UAS operations on campus to be approved by the Environmental Health & Safety (EH&S) department.
-Active drone research programs operate under FAA Certificate of Authorization (COA).
-Bobby Dodd Stadium sits under federal stadium TFR during Georgia Tech home football games.
+Georgia Tech requires all UAS operations to be approved by the Environmental Health & Safety (EH&S) department.
+Georgia Tech operates active drone research programs under FAA Certificate of Authorization (COA).
+Bobby Dodd Stadium operates under a federal stadium TFR during home football games.

-Restrictions: EH&S approval required for all UAS operations.
-Bobby Dodd Stadium TFR during Yellow Jackets home games (federal restriction).
-Research programs operate under FAA COA with specific operational parameters.
+Restrictions: EH&S approval required for all operations.
+Bobby Dodd Stadium TFR during events.
+Research programs operate under FAA COA.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.